Hansda Sowvendra Shekhar: Awards and recognition

 For his second book, The Adivasi Will Not Dance: Stories, Shekhar was shortlisted for the 2016 Hindu Literary Prize.
 The Adivasi Will Not Dance: Stories was included by Frontline (magazine) in August 2022 in a list of 25 books “that light up the path to understanding post-Independence Indian literature.”

 Jwala Kumar and the Gift of Fire: Adventures in Champakbagh is Shekhar's first book for children.
 This book features illustrations by Krishna Bala Shenoi.
-It was shortlisted for a 2019 Neev Book Award in the category Junior Readers and a 2019 Crossword Book Award in the children’s books category.
+It was shortlisted for a 2019 Neev Book Award in the category Junior Readers and a 2019 Crossword Book Award in the children's books category.

 His fourth book, a novel entitled My Father's Garden, has been called "rich and surprising" and "[packing] more emotion, detail and narrative heft than...books four times its size."
 My Father's Garden was shortlisted for the JCB Prize for Literature 2019.

+I Named My Sister Silence was shortlisted for the JCB Prize for Literature 2023.
+The jury commented: “A novel of epic stature told with great beauty and brevity, i [sic] power is felt viscerally in Hansda Sowvendra’s Shekhar’s translation.
+The writing offers rich imagery that does the storytelling using soundscapes and landscapes with equal felicity.
+Manoj Rupda plays on the theme that everything grand is eventually destroyed, be it a majestic elephant, a ship, or an entire tribal civilization eaten away by a corrupt society.
+The complex and emotionally wrenching relationship between the protagonist and his sister is at the heart of it, making this perhaps the most layered among many novels about sibling relationships.”
+I Named My Sister Silence was also shortlisted for a 2023 Atta Galatta Bangalore Literature Festival Book Prize in the Fiction category and has been shortlisted for a 2024 Crossword Book Award in the Translation category.

+In March 2025, Shekhar was announced as one of the two recipients from India who have been awarded a month-long residency during October-November 2025 at Varuna, The Writers' House in Katoomba, Australia under the Varuna-Sangam House 2025/26 First Peoples India-Australia Exchange programme.

 Controversy

 On 11 August 2017, the government of Jharkhand banned The Adivasi Will Not Dance: Stories and summarily suspended Shekhar from his job, on the grounds that the book portrayed Adivasi women and Santhal culture in a bad light.
 The key complainants appear to have been the ruling party in Jharkhand, the Bharatiya Janata Party; the opposition party, Jharkhand Mukti Morcha; and an academic at Jamia Millia Islamia.
 The government's actions were widely criticised.
 The ban on The Adivasi Will Not Dance: Stories was removed in December 2017 and Shekhar's suspension was removed and he was reinstated into his job in 2018.